 When ovulation is delayed or not achieved there are several options for inducing ovulation.
 Injectable medications are considered more potent and, in most cases, more successful, but are expensive and subject to greater complications.
 Injectable protocols require greater supervision and are usually managed by reproductive endocrinologists.

-At OBGyn of Atlanta we use 2 oral medications for ovulation induction; Clomid and Femara.
-Both are used early in the cycle to “jump start” the ovaries and promote follicular development.
-Though more simple to use than injectables, these medications can produce side effects and, in rare circumstances, cause significant medical complications.
+Though more simple to use than injectables, the Clomid and Femara medications can produce side effects and, in rare circumstances, cause significant medical complications.
 Most women tolerate these medicines without significant side effects.
 Some might experience breast tenderness, nausea, mood swings, bloating, pelvic pain, weight gain and/or acne.
 Possible complications include an increased risk of multiple pregnancies (twins, triplets, etc) and ovarian hyperstimulation (OH).
 Though OH is uncommon with these medications we recommend you immediately report any significant pelvic pain or increase in abdominal size.
 It was once thought that long term use of fertility medicines may raise the risk of invasive ovarian cancer but more recent studies have shown that this is not true.
 There remains some concern that there may be an association with borderline ovarian tumors and the long term use of fertility drugs.

 Clomid is used in doses of 50, 100 or 150 mgs.
 Femara doses are 2.5 and 5 mgs.
 We will gradually increase medication doses to achieve ovulation while hoping to avoid overstimulation and OH.
 Both medications are used daily for 5 days on days 3-7 where day 1 is the first day of real menstrual bleeding.
 A detailed menstrual diary is recommended.
 Fertilityfriend .com is a good internet resource for charting information and materials.
 Most women would ovulate on day 13 or 14.
 We recommend 2 tests of ovulation during ovulation induction.
 Our suggestion is home ovulation predictor kits (OPK) and day 21 progesterone levels.
 Progesterone levels are drawn in our office lab.
 OPKs are used on days 11- 15.
 We recommend intercourse every other day between days 11 and 15.